sunday-pizza-kitchen/sundaypizzakitchen.com/content/post/2021-03-07/index.md

 ![Sauce](sauce.tn.jpg)

-Terri doesn't like my sauce so I think she told Maria that her sauce was mandatory in order for Terri to participate in pizza day.
+Terri doesn't like my sauce so I think she told Maria that her sauce was mandatory in order to participate in pizza day.
 They also brought over some fresh mozzarella:

 ![Fresh Moz](fresh_moz.tn.jpg)